hyob1310/ai-counterfactual-sunday-sales-r/README.md

 ---

+## Why Counterfactual Forecasting?
+Counterfactual forecasting estimates outcomes for events that did not historically occur.
+Since Chick-fil-A stores are closed on Sundays, direct Sunday sales data does not exist.
+Proxy-based forecasting enables estimation of hypothetical revenue under alternate operational conditions.

+---

 ## Dataset
-The analysis used publicly available fast-food transaction-style sales data representing daily revenue patterns.
+The analysis used publicly available fast-food sales data aggregated at the daily level to model weekend demand behavior.

 Key variables included: